rigzba21/roadguard/README.md

-# roadguard
+# `roadguard`
 A Rust binary for easy [road warrior](https://en.wikipedia.org/wiki/Road_warrior_(computing)) [Wireguard](https://www.wireguard.com/) VPN setup.

 ## Quickstart
-At this time roadguard only runs on Linux.
+At this time `roadguard` only runs on Linux.

 #### Prerequisites
 * Wireguard
     * See [Wireguard Installation Instructions](https://www.wireguard.com/install/)

-### Setup a WireGuard Server that forwards traffic
+### Setup a WireGuard Server with Default Values
+In a terminal run:
 `sudo roadguard setup`

+This configures the system to act as a WireGuard server with IPTables rules configured to allow regular internet access via traffic forwarding.